San Diego, Californialemonlaw2022-09-30T00:59:00-07:00

 Enforcing one of these claims at trial is not like going to small claims court – you’ll have to master complex rules of evidence and civil procedure just to give yourself a decent shot at justice.
 Of course, you can always negotiate a settlement – but the manufacturer or the auto dealer is not likely to take you seriously unless you demonstrate the ability to win in court.
 That is where I come in.

-The California Lemon Law
+The Lemon Law in San Diego

 Auto Dealer Fraud Law

-While the California lemon law is designed to protect you against substandard vehicles, auto dealer fraud law is designed to protect you against dishonest auto dealers.
+While the lemon law is designed to protect you against substandard vehicles, the auto dealer fraud law is designed to protect you against dishonest auto dealers.
 It is the process of the sale, not the condition of the vehicle, that triggers a claim.
 Some ways to invoke its protection include allegations of misrepresentation, deliberate concealment, and sharp business practices.

-California auto dealer law provides you with the right to certain information about the vehicle and the transaction, including:
+Auto dealer law provides you with the right to certain information about the vehicle and the transaction, including:

 Any negative equity in the vehicle